riscv/riscv-elf-psabi-doc/riscv-elf.md

 * st_other: The lower 2 bits are used to specify a symbol's visibility.
 The remaining 6 bits have no defined meaning in gABI.
-We use the highest bit for the bind now semantic of the function call with the non-standard calling convention or any other special purpose to avoid going through the resolver.
+We use the highest bit for the eager binding semantic of the function call with the non-standard calling convention or any other special purpose to avoid going through the resolver.
   For example, vector registers have variant size.
 It may be from 128 bits to 4096 bits or larger.
-It depends on the hardware implementations.
+It depends on the hardware implementation.
 To save/restore all these vector arguments in the resolver will occupy a large portion of stack space.
-In addition, the efficiency is also a factor to consider for vector calls.
+Additionally, it may adversely impact the performance of such functions.

   RISC-V specific `st_other` flags
   --------------------------